fweiss/pi-rover/README.md

 # pi-rover

-A POC for robotic vehicle on Rasperry Pi Zero and Python
+A POC for a robotic vehicle on Rasperry Pi Zero and Python

+There are two subprojects that have been developed herein:
+- rover - a four-wheeled vehicle
+- robby - a 2DOF robot arm

+The vehicle was developed first.
+The intention was kind of to include a camera that could be robotically pan and tilted to survey the current location of the vehicle and in the future provide CV to navigate the vehicle.

+These aims diverged a bit and this repo is a bit mixed up.

 ## Hardware
 - Raspberry Pi Zero W V1.1